KaramZero/KaramZero.github.io/README.md

 ## Prerequisites

-Before implementing these methods, ensure that your Android app's activity, responsible for handling the intent, includes the following intent filter:
+Before implementing these methods, ensure that
+- Includes the following intent filter in your Android app's activity, responsible for handling the intent:

 ```xml
 <intent-filter android:autoVerify="true">